 Planning and target setting, an integral part of performance management in Wärtsilä, is a regular management activity and not part of Wärtsilä's internal control system.
 The establishment of objectives, however, is an important pre-requisite for internal control.
 Through the performance management process, financial and non-financial targets are set for Wärtsilä annually at the Group level.
-These group level targets are then translated into targets for the Businesses and PowerTech, Group Companies, and eventually individuals.
+These Group level targets are then translated into targets for the Businesses, Group Companies, and eventually for individuals.

 The achievement of the annual targets is followed up through monthly management reporting.
-The performance of the Businesses and PowerTech, and achievement of the annual targets are reviewed on a monthly basis in the respective Management Team meetings.
-The performance and the achievement of the targets of the Group and of the different Businesses and PowerTech are reviewed on a monthly basis by the Board of Management.
-The respective Management Teams and the Board of Management also address the reliability of Wärtsilä's financial reporting.
+The performance of the Businesses and the achievement of the annual targets are reviewed on a monthly basis in the respective Management team meetings.
+The performance and the achievement of the targets of the Group and of the different Businesses are reviewed on a monthly basis by the Board of Management.
+The respective management teams and the Board of Management also address the reliability of Wärtsilä's financial reporting.

 The Board of Directors regularly assesses the adequacy and effectiveness of Wärtsilä's internal controls and risk management.
 It is also responsible for ensuring that the internal control of accounting and financial administration is arranged appropriately.
-The Audit Committee of the Board of Directors of Wärtsilä Corporation is responsible for overseeing the financial reporting process.
+The Audit Committee of Wärtsilä Corporation’s Board of Directors is responsible for overseeing the financial reporting process.
 The Group Finance & Control function is responsible for notifying relevant levels of management regarding deviations from plans, analysing the underlying reasons, and suggesting corrective actions.
-Group Finance & Control supports the Businesses and PowerTech in decision-making and analysis to ensure the attainment of financial targets.
-It is also responsible for maintaining and developing the company's performance management processes, so that the management at different levels of the organisation is able to receive timely, reliable and adequate information regarding the achievement of the organisation's objectives.
+Group Finance & Control supports the Businesses in decision-making and analyses to ensure the attainment of financial targets.
+It maintains and develops the company's performance management processes, so that the management at different levels of the organisation is able to receive timely, reliable and adequate information regarding the achievement of the organisation's objectives.
 In addition, it is responsible for developing the financial reporting processes and respective controls.

 Legal and compliance management